 - Why do you use the term "chemical-free" instead of "organic"?

 - Why are you selling items that are not locally grown or produced?

 - Do you need Volunteer help in the Garden?

 - Do you need Volunteer help with the Market?

 - HOW-TO Buy a Gift AND Support Local Small Businesses

 What does it cost to use this Market?

 We think it’s best to be transparent about our overhead costs, instead of building them into the price of our produce.

 You get to order from us TWICE before your annual membership fee becomes due.
 The website will automatically add the $90 membership fee to your third order.
-That’s less than 26 cents per day for your entire household to have access to fresh, chemical-free, locally grown produce YEAR-ROUND.
+That’s $7.50 per month for your entire household to have access to fresh, chemical-free, locally grown produce YEAR-ROUND.
 Check out local options and compare pricing.
 You won’t find anything for under $100 where you can buy what you want, if you want, and as little as you want YEAR-ROUND.
 If a membership fee is cost prohibitive, we suggest using a credit card payment to defer your payments.
 NEW OPTION FOR FIRST TIME MEMBERS: For those who take awhile to make up their minds, we are now offering a 6 month membership to our online Market for $50.
 This will grant you full access to all the benefits of the annual membership including the monthly Market socials.
 This offer is limited to first time members.
 You don’t pay the membership fee until your third order!